Iskandeur/CPTS/Formatting.md

 ### Code

 - **Inline Code:** Use single backticks (\`) for inline code, such as `variable_name` or `function()`.
 Avoid using italics for code.
+	- Do not put [[]] links in backticks, as in Obsidian it will not be recognized as such.
 - **Code Blocks:** Use triple backticks (\`\`\`) for multi-line code blocks.
 Specify the language after the opening backticks for syntax highlighting (e.g., \`\`\`python).

 ### Emphasis